DeepakKumarDKN/Mern-Stack-By-Sanket-Singh-And-Riya-Bansal/Javascript/Advance JS/Object Methods And Immutability/Important Object Methods And Immutability/Object Oriented In JavaScript..md

 #### New Keyword
 Let's talk what does this new keyword is doing internally.
 Every time we call new it does the following 4 step procedure.
 1. it  does creates a brand new empty object.

 2. it calls the constructor of the class and passes the `newely` created object inside a keyword `this` .
 Constructor has automatically access to the this keyword and when we call `new` then the `this` keyword has access to the `newely` created object in step 1 and constructor now can use the this keyword inside it.
-And then whatever the logic of constructor gets executed  ` [pehla step mein empty object banta hai and dusra step mein  constructor ko call karenge and jo empty object pehle banaya hoga usko aap constructor ke andar jo this keyword  ka access hota hein us mein empty object ko pass kar denge]
+And then whatever the logic of constructor gets executed  ` [pehla step mein empty object banta hai and dusra step mein  constructor ko call karenge and jo empty object pehle banaya hoga usko aap constructor ke andar jo this keyword  ka access hota hein us mein empty object ko pass kar denge but not as parameter]

 3. In step 3 `new` triggers everything needs to be done for prototype to work.

-4. Now if from a constructor an object is manually returned then the manually returned object is stored in the called variable and we will get that object, otherwise in any other case i.e. if you don't return anything manually then we will get the Product. `(aagar aap constructor mein kuch object retun karte ho then woh object jake store ho jaega vivo variable mein and jab ham console.log(vivo) karange toh hame custom wala object milega jo hame return kiya hoga constructor mein otherwise aggar hamne manually kuch return nahi kiya toh hame milega normal vivo ka Product ya phir object ke alawa aggar meine kuch aur return kiya constructor se toh hame wohi wala milega aggar meine return kiya [10,20] toh mujhe yahi wala array milega.
+4. Now if from a constructor an object is manually returned then the manually returned object is stored in the called variable and we will get that object, otherwise in any other case i.e. if you don't return anything manually then we will get the Product. (returned the value inside the this keyword) `(aagar aap constructor mein kuch object return karte ho then woh object jake store ho jaega vivo variable mein and jab ham console.log(vivo) karange toh hame custom wala object milega jo hamne return kiya hoga constructor mein otherwise aggar hamne manually kuch return nahi kiya toh hame milega normal vivo ka Product ya phir object ke alawa aggar meine kuch aur return kiya constructor se toh hame wohi wala milega aggar meine return kiya [10,20] toh mujhe yahi wala array milega.

 for example:
 ```JS